Employer of Record

 Hiring Expatriates

-To hire expatriates, employers need MOM’s labour clearance and an employment visa from the Royal Oman Police.
-Expatriates must obtain a residence permit upon arrival, tying them exclusively to the employer with the necessary clearances and visas.
+To hire expatriates, employers need labour clearance from the Ministry of Labour and an employment visa from the Royal Oman Police.
+Expatriates must obtain a residence card upon arrival, and they are only permitted to work for the employer who has obtained the necessary clearances and visas.

 Explore Mercans’ solutions for streamlined global employment tasks, ensuring compliance and efficiency worldwide.